 Once pregnant with well-established pregnancies, patients will return to their generalist obstetricians for ongoing obstetric care and childbirth.

-Recognized as leaders in reproductive medicine, our fertility doctors aim to use the least invasive yet most effective therapies available in order to help patients have healthy babies without delay.
+Recognized as leaders in reproductive medicine, the fertility doctors of Reproductive Medicine Associates at Jefferson Health use the least invasive yet most effective therapies available to help patients have healthy babies without delay.
 Each patient will receive an individualized treatment plan suited to his or her needs and preferences.

 We are extremely proud of our pregnancy success rates with in vitro fertilization.